AgentDyn: Are Your Agent Security Defenses Deployable in Real-World Dynamic Environments?: Introduction

 \begin{enumerate}[leftmargin=*]

-\item Several defenses are struggle to provide effective security on such open-ended attack scenarios, like Prompt Sandwich, Spotlighting, and PromptGuard2. \item Most remaining defenses suffer from severe over-defense.
-Specifically, planning-dependent approaches—such as Tool Filter, CaMeL, and DRIFT—rely heavily on initial plans, leading to severe utility drops in the dynamic-planning tasks. \item Filtering-based defenses like ProtectAI and PIGuard easily struggle with distinguishing helpful instructions from malicious injections, driving utility down to near-zero. \item Increasing task complexity significantly reduces the performance of existing defenses; for example, Progent experiences a sharp functionality drop since it is difficult to assign accurate tool access policies when operating over larger tool sets.
+\item Several defenses struggle to provide effective security on such open-ended attack scenarios, like Prompt Sandwich, Spotlighting, and PromptGuard2. \item Most remaining defenses suffer from severe over-defense.
+Specifically, planning-dependent approaches—such as Tool Filter, CaMeL, and DRIFT—rely heavily on initial plans, leading to severe utility drops in the dynamic-planning tasks. \item Filtering-based defenses like ProtectAI and PIGuard easily struggle with distinguishing helpful instructions from malicious injections, driving utility down to near-zero. \item Some defenses are sensitive to task complexity and scale and show significant performance degradation as these increase.
+For example, Progent experiences a sharp functionality drop because it is difficult to assign accurate tool access policies when operating over larger tool sets.

-\end{enumerate} Overall, these results indicate that nearly all existing defenses remain far from meeting the requirements for real-world deployment.
-We hope these observations will foster the development of robust and deployable agent security system.